eaprelsky/infodynamics/book/16_the_information_universe.md

 ### The Eternal Mystery

-Even as information physics illuminates the electrical nature of consciousness, profound mysteries remain:
+Even as information dynamics illuminates the electrical nature of consciousness, profound mysteries remain:

 **Why does consciousness exist at all?** Why didn't evolution proceed "in the dark" without subjective experience?